Homological mirror symmetry for the quartic surface: Introduction

-Having stated our result, it is maybe time to review briefly some other work on homological mirror symmetry.
-The first case to be considered was that of elliptic curves, where Polishchuk and Zaslow \cite{polishchuk-zaslow98} proved a result roughly similar to Theorem \ref{th:main}, with an explicit mirror map $\psi$ but not taking into account the triangulated structure (subsequent work on Massey products \cite{polishchuk98} largely makes up for this deficiency).
-There are many beautiful and deep results on abelian varieties \cite{fukaya02b, kontsevich-soibelman00, fukaya02, nishinou03}, but none of them comes close to describing the entire Fukaya category.
-A common thread of all these papers is to establish an explicit bijection between objects on both sides (Lagrangian submanifolds and sheaves).
+Having stated our result, it is time to review briefly some work on homological mirror symmetry preceding this paper.
+The first case to be considered was that of elliptic curves, where Polishchuk and Zaslow \cite{polishchuk-zaslow98} proved a result roughly similar to Theorem \ref{th:main}, with an explicit mirror map $\psi$ but not taking into account the triangulated structure (although subsequent work on Massey products \cite{polishchuk98} largely made up for this deficiency).
+Many beautiful and deep results on abelian varieties have been obtained \cite{fukaya02b, kontsevich-soibelman00, fukaya02, nishinou03}, giving partial descriptions of their Fukaya categories.
+A common thread of all these papers has been to establish an explicit bijection between objects on both sides (Lagrangian submanifolds and sheaves).
 The prevailing view is that this correspondence should be set up as a Fourier-Mukai type transform associated to a Strominger-Yau-Zaslow torus fibration.
-This is the approach of \cite{kontsevich-soibelman00}, in the situation where the SYZ fibration has no singularities, and where the Lagrangian submanifolds are supposed to be transverse to the fibres.
-Both restrictions are serious ones from the point of symplectic topology: work on removing them has started, see in particular \cite{fukaya02b}, but it may be some time before a complete thery emerges.
+This approach was pursued in \cite{kontsevich-soibelman00}, in the situation where the SYZ fibration has no singularities, and where the Lagrangian submanifolds are supposed to be transverse to the fibres.
+Both restrictions are serious ones from the point of symplectic topology, and there has been some work on how to remove them, see in particular \cite{fukaya02b}.

 Actually, this entire circle of ideas is of little importance for our proof (although the SYZ conjecture does serve as a source of intuition in some places).
 We rely instead on techniques from symplectic topology and homological algebra, which are maybe closer to the spirit of Kontsevich's original paper.
-The computation on the algebraic geometry side relies on a classical idea of Beilinson, together with a Massey product computation which the author learned from \cite{douglas-govindarajan-jayaraman-tomasiello01}.
-On the symplectic side, where the overwhelming majority of the work is invested, there are three steps, namely (slightly simplified, and in reverse logical order): \begin{itemize} \itemsep1em
+The computation on the algebraic geometry side involves a classical idea of Beilinson, together with a Massey product computation which the author learned from \cite{douglas-govindarajan-jayaraman-tomasiello01}.
+On the symplectic side, where the overwhelming majority of the work is invested, there are three steps, namely (slightly simplified, and in reverse logical order): \begin{itemize} \itemsep1em \parskip1em